junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Moose," Crowley squints at him, "Aren't you always the peace-maker?
 I was just trying to tell your brother how helpful I was!"

-"Yes you are, thanks for that.
-Now do you mind do us another favor of loaning Nick's body?
+"Yes you were, and we are grateful for that.
+Now would you mind do us another favor of loaning Nick's body?
 We want the same thing here, anyway, right?
-Lucifer in that thing, you got the controller, I assume?"
+Lucifer in that body, and you got the controller, I assume?"
 Sam says smoothly.
 "We'll need to borrow the remote too, if you don't mind."

 Crowley seems to be pleased, smiling like a cat tasting butter.
 "You promised to give him back, right?
 I have a buck load of things I'd like to try there, start with hopping on one feet and dancing with one hand touching his nose."